MARTYR-X-LTD/fixedsys-excelsior/README.md

 # Fixedsys Excelsior

-Fixedsys Excelsior is a modification to the original Fixedsys typeface, which was the default font of **Microsoft Notepad** in Windows 95, 98 and Me.
+Fixedsys Excelsior is a conversion of the original Fixedsys typeface, which was the default font of **Microsoft Notepad** in Windows 95, 98 and Me.

 This is not an exclusive martyr⁠— creation, but rather a continuation of the work of many different authors.